What is Continuous Improvement?

 Kaizen: A Flexible Practice

 Continuous improvement can be viewed as a formal practice or an informal set of guidelines.
 Many companies have shifted focus to more formal approaches to project and process management such as Lean / Agile methodologies (Kanban, Kaizen, Scrum, XP).
-For example, Kaizen and Kanban can be integrated together to allow for continuous improve through visualization of workflow.
+For example, Kaizen and Kanban can be integrated together to allow for continuous improvement through visualization of workflow.
 In all Lean / Agile methodologies, continuous improvement is a primary focus, in addition to high customer service standards and the reduction of waste in the forms of cost, time and defects (rework).

 Benefits of Continuous Improvement